OleksiiKoshkin/pw-test/doc/ci-cd-results-performance.md

 ![screenshot](img/ci-cd-perf-3.png)

-But this usually ha very little sense because test runner keeps data only for single run (except you'll run test multiple times in a single suite).
+But this usually there are very little sense because test runner keeps data only for single run (except you'll code test run multiple times in a single suite).

 The standard approach here is to run the performance tests locally several times to collect average data in the `performance-results` folder, and then use these values in `expect` evaluations.